nathanielbd/blog/content/about.md

 - *Nonlinear Dynamics and Chaos with Applications to Physics, Biology, Chemistry, and Engineering* by Steven Strogatz
 - *Quantum Computation and Quantum Information* by Michael Nielsen and Isaac Chuang

-Feel free to contact me through [email](mailto:nathanielbd@gmail.com).
+Feel free to contact me through [email](mailto:nathanielbd@gmail.com) or [Twitter](https://twitter.com/nbudijono).
 I am always excited to connect with people!